ArduPilot/ardupilot_wiki/copter/source/docs/advanced-multicopter-design.rst

       be removed for transport or folding arms could be incorporated.
    -  This frame will be very light and strong and it will allow lots of latitude in how it is set up and it will be easy to upgrade.
-   -  It's ability to accept larger props even with an inexpensive power system will provide much better than average flight times.
+   -  Its ability to accept larger props even with an inexpensive power system will provide much better than average flight times.

    -  The copters capabilities will be according to the power system